 Best Restaurants in Ushuaia

 We visited Andino Gourmet two days in a row for their cake, coffee, and fast(er) Wi-Fi.
-We also enjoyed Tante Sara for their ambiance, reasonably priced bar-food, and wifi.
+We also enjoyed Tante Sara for its ambiance, reasonably priced bar food, and wifi.
 On the higher end, we visited Bodegon Fueguino which was recommended by many other travelers.
 We thought it was quite good and enjoyed the ambiance of the cozy dining area.

 Of course, we figured by not spending the money on the park fees we could use the money saved towards a great king crab dinner which was on Harry’s bucket list.
 He watches a lot of Deadliest Catch.
 After a bit of research, we visited Volver.

 Volver rolled out the red carpet for us.
 The wait staff was amazingly courteous and helpful.
 The crab was fresh and delicious.
 Overall, it was a memorable dining experience and well worth the splurge.